-In order to better serve the attorneys and litigants appearing in Judge Alexander's courtroom, we have adopted the following guidelines.
-Please advise your clients and staff so that there are no misunderstandings.
+In order to better serve the attorneys and parties appearing in Judge Alexander's courtroom, the following guidelines have been adopted.
+Please advise your clients and staff accordingly.

 Courtroom 1B, First Floor - Oakland County Courthouse

 - This Court is available for telephone or office conference by prior arrangement with the Judge’s staff.
 Do not wait until an issue becomes an emergency before seeking the Court's assistance.